AnonymousGithub5/SmartRep/README.md

-# SmartRep project files
+# SmartRep
+SmartRep is a statistical learning-based approach for smart contract repair with one-line patches.
+The dataset and code are open-source.

 `SmartRep/`: implement of our approach

 `seq2seq_attn/`: implement of sequence-to-sequence model with attention mechanism

+`dataset/`: dataset for training and testing

 `main.py`: begin training

 `validationn.py`: begin testing

 `utils.py`: some useful files of implement

-`dataset/`: dataset for training and testing

 ## Usage